EdAlegrid/array-gpio/README.md

 ## Example 6
 ### Create an input/output array object

-Connect a momentary switch button for each input pin and an led for each output pin
+Connect a momentary switch button for each input pin and an led for each output pin.
 ![](https://raw.githubusercontent.com/EdoLabs/src3/master/quick-example4.svg?sanitize=true)
 ```js
 const r = require('array-gpio');